Commission on Elections (Philippines): Threat of jailing critics

 Several lawmakers and concerned groups slammed the statement by the Comelec.
 Detained Senator Leila de Lima called the threat by Commissioner Bulay "uncalled for and illegal".
 She noted that the Armed Force of the Philippines are only allowed to arrest individuals during times of lawless violence while under orders from the Commander-in-Chief.
 She noted that while COMELEC has expansive powers during an election season, this "does not include the power to use the AFP in stifling criticisms and suppressing free speech”.
 In a separate statement, House Assistant Minority Leader and party-list Rep. France L. Castro called on COMELEC to withdraw its statement, calling the commission hypersensitive to criticisms thrown at it by the populace.
 The representative stated that citizens are well within their rights to call for "orderly, peaceful and credible elections”.

 Following the backlash, Commissioner Bulay commented that his statement was only a warning, and that he was only reminding people to follow the law.

+Red-tagging and harassment of candidates

+Election of Alice Guo

+The role of the Comelec was put into scrutiny in 2024 when Alice Guo was elected as mayor of Bamban, Tarlac in the 2022 election.
+Guo is alleged to be a Chinese citizen in the Senate inquiry, consequentially putting the validity of her election as mayor.
+Comelec was questioned on why Guo's candidacy was not disputed at the time with the election body stating it cannot on its own or motu proprio question the eligibility of candidates.
+Someone else has to file a formal petition.
+Comelec opened its own investigation in July 2024.
+Guo was removed from office by the Ombudsman over her links to illicit activities of Philippine Offshore Gaming Operators (POGOs).

+The same still applies for the 2025 election, even if Guo did sought reelection.
+The controversy also led to the Comelec to decide to publish online all the certificates of candidacies of aspirants for the 2025 election.